Leading Linear Actuator Manufacturers

 What Linear Actuators Are

-Linear actuators assist in robotic processes in a wide range of industries, including automotive, biotechnology, pharmaceuticals, food, packaging, and electronics.
+Linear actuators play a crucial role in robotic processes across a wide range of industries, including automotive, biotechnology, pharmaceuticals, food, packaging, and electronics.

 History of Linear Actuators

-We do not know for sure when humans made the first linear actuator.
-However, we can say that during the early Industrial Revolution, manufacturers began using tools that worked similarly to modern linear actuators.
-By the beginning of the 19th century, they were using tools that worked with the help of linear actuators.
+The exact origins of the first linear actuator are unclear.
+However, it is known that during the early Industrial Revolution, manufacturers began using tools that functioned similarly to modern linear actuators.
+By the early 19th century, these tools had become more common and were being utilized with the help of linear actuators.

 In 1979, Bent Johnson invented the electric linear actuator.
-While his goal was simply to make better a friend’s wheelchair, his invention quickly became popular.
-Just a few years after he invented it, Johnson’s electric linear actuator was popular in a wide range of industries, particularly agriculture, where it allowed users to automate processes.
+Initially intended to improve his friend’s wheelchair, his invention quickly gained popularity.
+Within a few years, Johnson’s electric linear actuator was widely used across various industries, especially in agriculture, where it enabled automation of many processes.

-In the 21st century, we have been able to diversify the applications of linear actuators through advances like the creation of the micro actuator.
-Modern linear actuators, depending on their design, are more intuitive, powerful, and efficient than the linear actuators that came before them.
+In the 21st century, advancements such as the creation of the micro actuator have diversified the applications of linear actuators.
+Modern linear actuators, depending on their design, are more intuitive, powerful, and efficient than their predecessors.

 Linear Actuator Design

-When designing a custom linear actuator, manufacturers must consider design elements including materials (always a strong material like stainless steel or anodized extruded aluminum), size, load capacity (measured in lbs.), actuator power source, level of automation, load speed, input voltage, and IP rate.
-Note: In general, the higher an actuator is IP rated, the more protection it offers.
+When designing a custom linear actuator, manufacturers must consider several key design elements, including materials (typically strong materials like stainless steel or anodized extruded aluminum), size, load capacity (measured in pounds), actuator power source, level of automation, load speed, input voltage, and IP rating.
+Generally, a higher IP rating indicates better protection.

-Manufacturers base their design choices on application specifications like the environment in which the actuator will be used (including its accessibility), the weight of the loads the actuator will move, how far the actuator must move the load, how fast the actuator must move the load, how frequently the actuator must move the load, and any industry standards.
+Manufacturers base their design choices on application specifications such as the environment in which the actuator will be used (including its accessibility), the weight of the loads the actuator will move, the distance the actuator must move the load, the speed at which the actuator must move the load, the frequency with which the actuator must move the load, and any relevant industry standards.

-To picture the layout and connections of the linear actuator they will construct, manufacturers often start by drawing or computer generating a wiring diagram.
-Generally, manufacturers offer both standard series actuator models and custom actuator models.
-To learn more about your options, get in touch with your potential suppliers.
+To visualize the layout and connections of the linear actuator they will construct, manufacturers often start by drawing or generating a wiring diagram using computer software.
+Typically, manufacturers offer both standard series actuator models and custom actuator models.
+To explore your options, get in touch with potential suppliers.

 Features of Linear Actuators

-Linear actuators may work using a wide range of energy forms.
-The various forms of energy that power linear actuators include are hydraulic, pneumatic, mechanical, electromechanical, and piezoelectric power.
+Linear actuators can operate using a variety of energy sources, including hydraulic, pneumatic, mechanical, electromechanical, and piezoelectric power.

 Types of Linear Actuators

-Different types of processes use various actuator designs, including ball screw actuators, rotary actuators, miniature linear actuators, telescopic actuators, electric linear actuator, electro-mechanical actuators, fluid power linear actuators, pneumatic actuators, piezoelectric actuators, linear motors, linear chain actuators, and valve actuators.
+Various actuator designs are employed in different processes, including ball screw actuators, rotary actuators, miniature linear actuators, telescopic actuators, electric linear actuators, electro-mechanical actuators, fluid power linear actuators, pneumatic actuators, piezoelectric actuators, linear motors, linear chain actuators, and valve actuators.

-Ball screw actuators, also called drive screws, are highly accurate and rigid actuators.
-They convert rotary motion into mechanical energy using a combination of ball nuts and ball screw drives.
-Their screw components rotate using either a synchronous timing belt drive, a worm gear drive, or a direct drive.
-This pushes the drive nut along the screw, which in turn pushes the rod out.
+Ball screw actuators, also known as drive screws, are highly accurate and rigid.
+They convert rotary motion into mechanical energy using ball nuts and ball screw drives.
+The screw components rotate using a synchronous timing belt drive, a worm gear drive, or a direct drive, which pushes the drive nut along the screw and extends the rod.
 Rotating the screw in the opposite direction retracts the rod.
 A cover tube protects the screw nut from environmental elements and contamination.
-Radial thrust bearings permit the screw to rotate freely under loaded conditions.
+Radial thrust bearings allow the screw to rotate freely under loaded conditions.

-Rodless actuators are actuators that carry loads to their destination, rather than push or pull them with a rod.
-Manufacturers can design rodless actuators to function as pneumatic actuators, hydraulic actuators, or electric actuators, depending on application requirements.
+Rodless actuatorstransport loads to their destinations rather than using a rod to push or pull them.
+They can be designed as pneumatic, hydraulic, or electric actuators depending on application requirements.

-Electric linear actuators, also known as electric cylinders, work using a drive mechanism that converts electrical energy into linear displacement.
-They feature electric motors, a limit switch (to limit motion), and an output shaft.
-Customers most often purchase them for use in automotive systems, where they need automatically opened and closed dampers, automatic braking, or automatic locking doors.
+Electric linear actuators, or electric cylinders, convert electrical energy into linear displacement using a drive mechanism.
+They feature electric motors, a limit switch, and an output shaft.
+They are frequently used in automotive systems for applications like automatically opening and closing dampers, automatic braking, or automatic locking doors.

-Electrohyrdaulic linear actuators are used to control fluid flow through a valve, a brake is typically installed above the motor to prevent the fluid pressure from forcing the valve open.
-If no brake is installed, the actuator is activated to reclose the valve, which is slowly forced open again.
-Unfortunately, this cycle repeats, and the motor and actuator will eventually be damaged.
+Electrohyrdaulic linear actuators control fluid flow through a valve.
+A brake is typically installed above the motor to prevent fluid pressure from forcing the valve open.
+Without a brake, the actuator repeatedly activates to reclose the valve, leading to eventual motor and actuator damage.

-Electromechanical linear actuators are electric linear actuators driven by mechanical transmission.
-The most common type of electromechanical actuator is the 12-volt linear actuator.
+Electromechanical linear actuators are electric linear actuators driven by mechanical transmission, with the most common type being the 12-volt linear actuator.

-Fluid power linear actuators are linear actuators that produce linear displacement using a piston and cylinder.
-The motion of these components may be powered by differential air pressure, gas, or hydraulic fluid.
-Fluid power linear actuators are useful in applications such as welding, damper door opening and closing, and clamping.
+Fluid power linear actuators create linear displacement using a piston and cylinder, powered by differential air pressure, gas, or hydraulic fluid.
+They are used in applications such as welding, damper door operation, and clamping.

-Pneumatic actuators exclusively use gas to move pistons.
-Pneumatic actuators are easy to use and inexpensive, but they are loud, clunky, and inconvenient.
+Pneumatic actuators use gas to move pistons.
+They are easy to use and inexpensive but are loud, clunky, and inconvenient.

-Piezoelectric actuators are employed for the specialty applications of supplying extremely small, precision movement, and manipulating fluid films.
-They use the electric charge that builds in some materials (e.g. some ceramics, crystals) to expand and thereby create motion.
+Piezoelectric actuators provide extremely small, precise movements and manipulate fluid films by using the electric charge that builds in certain materials (e.g., some ceramics, crystals) to expand and create motion.

-Linear chain actuators help users pull or push a load in a straight line.
-They are made up of lengths of chain, sprockets, and driving gears.
+Linear chain actuators pull or push a load in a straight line using lengths of chain, sprockets, and driving gears.

-Linear motors are motors that work without a lead screw to convert power.
-These motors use actuators that feature magnetic field structures covering their length.
-Linear motors are durable, long-lasting, and versatile.
-However, they do have a relatively low load capacity.
+Linear motors operate without a lead screw to convert power, using actuators with magnetic field structures along their length.
+They are durable, long-lasting, and versatile but have a relatively low load capacity.

-Valve actuators are a type of electric actuator that works exclusively with valves.
+Valve actuators are a type of electric actuator specifically designed to work with valves.

 Linear Actuator Advantages